btschwertfeger/python-discord-client/README.md

 Unofficial Python Discord SDK

-Note: We have nothing to do with Discord and have not contributed to the Discord documentation!
+📍 Note: We have nothing to do with Discord and have not contributed to the Discord documentation!

+### 📍 This project is worked on daily.
+The releases available on PyPi may differ from those in the Github repository.
+So please see PyPi for working examples.

 # Features

 - Connect to your Discord account
 - Simple handling of authentication
-- Implement websockets
-- Access nearly all Discord REST endpoints
+- Access nearly all Discord REST endpoints (synchron and asynchron)
+- Websocket Client to receive almost all events
+- Create your custom Bots and manage your Guilds

 # Quick Start